kennylouie/dotfiles/README.md

 ## discussion

 The script is customizable and allows for easy server setup (in my case) when working with cloud servers, e.g. ec2.
-The script works best on a new system install; it is yet to be updated to check whether there are already existing vim colours.
-It might give an error!
+The script works best on a new system install.